nioc/web-music-player/API.md

 The body request must include the track identifier in a json attribute (like this `{"id":"1"}`).
 The API returns:
 - 201 if the track is successfully added to the user's playlist (body contains the tracks sequence),
+- 400 if a mandatory parameter is missing (user identifier, track identifier),
 - 500 in case of error.

 #### Remove a track from a user's playlist